Associate Professor, Department of Sociology, Anthropology and Criminal Justice

-After completing intensive training at the national headquarters of the program’s model, The Inside Out Prison Exchange Program, Aseltine and Manasse brought their pilot program and a cohort of students to the Baltimore Detention Center in 2014.
-Additional courses have been offered since, including a new one at the Harford County Detention Center in the fall of 2017.
+After completing intensive training at the national headquarters of the program’s model, the Inside Out Prison Exchange Program, Aseltine and Manasse brought their pilot program and a cohort of students to the Baltimore Detention Center in 2014.
+Additional courses have been offered since, including one at the Harford County Detention Center in the fall of 2017.
 Aseltine’s interests and expertise focus on racism and inequality in the prison system, so the Inside Out courses have been favorites of hers.

 Students sometimes have a naive vision of criminal justice careers.
 Television and films offer a perspective that is fast-paced, exciting, and usually wrong when it comes to day-to-day law enforcement.